Write data to BigQuery from Google Analytics 4

 • With BigQuery, you don’t need to worry about managing the underlying infrastructure.
 Google takes care of provisioning, configuring, and managing resources, allowing you to focus solely on data analysis.

 • Supports real-time data analysis.
 You can quickly query and analyze data as it arrives, making it ideal for applications that require up-to-date information.
+Moreover, all gathered data can be stored indefinitely, and it also serves as a backup of GA4 data outside the Google Analytics interface, since businesses own the underlying tables and can retain records permanently.

 • BigQuery uses standard SQL, making it accessible to anyone familiar with SQL.
 This means you can write queries in a language you already know and integrate with existing SQL-based tools and workflows.